We're an affiliate

 This is enough of a challenge to give you a great workout without it bringing your heart rate up too much and becoming unsafe.

-Fortunately, most spin bikes come with an easy-to-read display that shows you how fast you’re going at all times so it’s easier than you think to remain at the recommended level without going too slow or too fast.
+Fortunately, most indoor cycling bikes come with an easy-to-read display that shows you how fast you’re going at all times so it’s easier than you think to remain at the recommended level without going too slow or too fast.

 Great if you’re doing HIIT workouts!